pragdave/earmark/README.md

 * `gfm`: boolean

   True by default.
-Turns on Github Flavored Markdown extensions
+Turns on the following _Github Flavored Markdown_ extensions

+    - enables the `breaks` option below.
+    - `*` surrounded by spaces trigger &lt;em>
+    - enables strike-through markup with `~~`
+    - Tables, as mentioned above, are always supported if preceeded by an empty line

 * `breaks`: boolean